yiningJ/Election_Analysis/README.md

 ##Election Audit Summary
 - The edition from the script of loading csv file could help us link and open any csv election data . file_to_load = os.path.join("Resources", "A_election_results.csv")
-- The edition from the script of counting total votes number could help us count any elections' total votes number
+- The edition from the script of counting total votes number could help us count any elections' total votes number\
-\n for row in reader:
+for row in reader:
    total _votes = total_votes +1
    other_election_candidate_name = row[2]
    if other_election_candidate_name not in candidate_options"